stashed/docs/docs/guides/latest/volumesnapshot/deployment.md

 So, we can see from the output of the above command that the restore process succeeded.

-#### Verify Restored PVC
+#### Verify Restored PVC:

-Once a restore process is complete, we will see that new PVCs with the name `source-pvc-1` and `source-pvc-2` has been created successfully.
+Once a restore process is complete, we will see that new PVCs with the name `source-pvc-1` and `source-pvc-2` has been created.

-check that the status of the PVCs are bound,
+Verify that the PVCs has been created by the following command,

 ```console
 $ kubectl get pvc -n demo